 And for those who need credentials, I am an RYT-200, initiate of Transcendental Meditation, trained in Vipassana/Mindfulness and have extensively studied anatomy and the biomechanics of asana with advanced teachers and chiropractors.
 Oh, yes, there was also the 12 years of classical ballet training and I am Barre certified.

-I’ve am back in Los Angeles through the end of September 2019 for certain (and maybe longer) for beach yoga on Saturday morning and, Sunday and Wednesday Sunset Classes, Marina de Rey, CA. There’s also a workshop series in August at Santa Monica Yoga.
+I’m back in Los Angeles through the end of September 2019 for certain (and maybe longer) for beach yoga on Saturday morning and, Sunday and Wednesday Sunset Classes, Marina del Rey, CA. There’s also a workshop series in August at Santa Monica Yoga.
 Check it out!

 Come practice with me in person or virtually!